kansaineil/hype-annotation-guidelines/index.md

 **Question:** Does the adjective add a postive value judgement?
 Note that a value judgement does not mean that an adjective is hype.

 **YES**   → hype-increasing signal
-- Most adjectives in the lexicon imply a value judgement → Continue to Step 2.
+- Most adjectives in the lexicon imply a value judgement
+- If gratuitous, treat automatically as a value judgement → Continue to Step 2.

 **NO** → Typically, proper nouns, technical/domain-specific and literal meaning